slowernews/wisdom-tldr/chapters/introduction.md

 ### The real you

+*'All men die, but not every man lives' -- William Wallace*

 *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

 You are your deeds.
 Your actions reveal your real values.